MrKhay/sharrie_signature_hng_task_3/README.md

 ## Objectives

-- Create a simple shopping app with a bottom navigation bar.
+- Create a pixel-perfect shopping app based on the Timbu Shop designs.
 - Products screen shows a list of products/items.
 - Checkout screen displays the products added for checkout.
 - Functionality to add and remove items from the checkout.
 - A button to navigate to an "Order Successful" screen from the checkout screen.
+- Proper UI state management and error handling.

 ## Acceptance Criteria